simeonqs/Evidence_for_vocal_signatures_and_voice-prints_in_a_wild_parrot/README.md

   - DATA: raw data
   - RESULTS: results and figures

 NOTE: Some large data files and results are not available in this repository.
-They can be downloaded from Edmond after publication.
+They can be downloaded from Edmond: <http://dx.doi.org/10.17617/3.RUIM5I>.
 That repository also contains all code, so replicating results is easier from there.

 ------------------------------------------------